SillyTavern/SillyTavern-Docs/Usage/st-script.md

 You can access messages in the currently selected chat using the `/messages names=on/off` command.
 The `names` argument is used to specify whether you want to include character names or not, default: `on`.

-In unnamed argument it accepts a message index or inclusive range in the `start-finish` format.
+In an unnamed argument, it accepts a message index or inclusive range in the `start-finish` format.
 Ranges are inclusive!

 If the range is unsatisfiable, i.e. invalid index or more messages than exist are requested, then an empty string is returned.

-If you want to know the index of the latest message, use `{{lastMessageId}}` macro, and `{{lastMessage}}` will get you the message itself.
+If you want to know the index of the latest message, use the `{{lastMessageId}}` macro, and `{{lastMessage}}` will get you the message itself.

-To calculate the start index for a range, for example when you need to get last N message, use variable subtraction.
+To calculate the start index for a range, for example, when you need to get the last N messages, use variable subtraction.
 This example will get you 3 last messages in the chat:

 ```